Fukushima wastewater released into the ocean, China bans all Japanese seafood | Headlines

 Tokyo has in turn criticised China for spreading "scientifically unfounded claims."
 It maintains the water release is safe, noting that the International Atomic Energy Agency (IAEA) has also concluded that the impact it would have on people and the environment was "negligible."

-Japan's Industry Minister Yasutoshi Nishimura told reporters that the government would strongly request China to lift its import ban on aquatic products.
+Japan has requested that China immediately lift its import ban on aquatic products and seeks a discussion on the impact of the water release based on science, Prime Minister Fumio Kishida told reporters.
 Japan exported about $600 million worth of aquatic products to China in 2022, making it the biggest market for Japanese exports, with Hong Kong second.
 Sales to China and Hong Kong accounted for 42% of all Japanese aquatic exports in 2022, according to government data.

 China customs did not give details on the specific aquatic products impacted by the ban and did not immediately respond to a request for comment.
 DECADES LONG PROCESS